-The comparison of air-cooled clinker samples (HC plant and oxyfuel pilot cooler) with CO2-rich gas cooled clinker samples (oxyfuel pilot cooler) showed that four of the five analyzed CO2-rich gas cooled clinker samples contained relatively high amounts of CO2, most probably bound in calcite, which was also found in unusually high, but nevertheless limited amounts, in the oxyfuel mode samples.
+The comparison of air-cooled clinker samples (HC plant and oxyfuel pilot cooler) with CO_2 -rich gas cooled clinker samples (oxyfuel pilot cooler) showed that four of the five analyzed CO_2 -rich gas cooled clinker samples contained relatively high amounts of CO_2 , most probably bound in calcite, which was also found in unusually high, but nevertheless limited amounts, in the oxyfuel mode samples.
 Under the microscope these samples also showed unusual layers of up to 2 μ m thickness around alite crystals in contact with pores.
 The layer was very fine grained and the contained phases could not be identified.
 However, the observations indicate that it probably consisted of very fine grained belite and free lime crystals, resulting from alite decomposition.
 Different estimates suggest that the alite decomposition resulting in the formation of the layer in contact with pores led to a loss of up to about 4 mass % of alite in the investigated samples.
 Such layers did not occur in the three samples cooled with air, as well as in one sample cooled with CO_2 in the oxyfuel pilot cooler.
 Therefore its formation cannot be correlated with the high CO_2 concentrations in the cooling medium alone.
-The decomposition of alite might have been caused by the presence of the cooling medium rich in CO2 and water in the clinker pores at temperatures that were high but already below the stability limit of alite (ca. 1250 °C).
-However, there are currently not enough data to confirm this hypothesis.
-Earlier investigations on the effects of the Oxyfuel process on clinker characteristics did not show any comparable effects in laboratory clinker burned and cooled with CO2 [2].
-Further investigations are recommended.
-If high water contents in the cooling medium prove to be responsible for alite decomposition, and if this affects the cement quality, future designs of oxyfuel process technology for cement plants shall incorporate a condenser, resulting in low water contents in the cooling medium.
-In that hypothetic scenario, not only the design and dimensioning of the condenser (minimum moisture level of the recirculated gases after condensation), but also its control and operation would play a key-role in the performance of an oxyfuel cement plant with regard to oxyfuel clinker product quality.
+Earlier laboratory investigations on the effects of the oxyfuel process on clinker characteristics did not show any comparable effects in clinker burned and cooled with dry CO_2 -rich gas [2].

-Two new research questions arose from CEMCAP WP9 experiment:
+Two new questions arose from CEMCAP WP9 pilot cooler experiment: